mayurdb/gsoc2018/README.md

       1. [https://github.com/astrolabsoftware/spark3D/pull/67](https://github.com/astrolabsoftware/spark3D/pull/67)

 2. **Octree**
-   Octree is a 3D extension of quadtree wherein at each stage cube (instead of square in quadtree case) is split into 8 subcubes.
+   Octree is a 3D extension of Quadtree wherein at each stage cube (instead of square in quadtree case) is split into 8 subcubes.
 As all the sub node cubes are contained within the parent node and each level contains increasing the level of resolution of details as we move away from the root level, so a search for the data point can be done very easily by moving down the tree along the subcube which contains some information about a particular point.

    1. Octree base data structure implementation -
       1. [https://github.com/astrolabsoftware/spark3D/pull/30](https://github.com/astrolabsoftware/spark3D/pull/30)